Michael Chapman (cinematographer): Personal life

 Chapman was married to screenwriter Amy Holden Jones.
 His father-in-law, Joe Brun, was an Oscar-nominated cinematographer who had emigrated from France in the early 20th century.

-He stated later in his life that he no longer watched films directed by frequent collaborators Martin Scorsese or Steven Spielberg, as he knew their general style will not change much.
+He stated later in his life that he no longer watched films directed by frequent collaborators Martin Scorsese or Steven Spielberg, as he knew their general style would not change much.
 "Unless a director makes some huge sea change in what he does, that the work, the mechanical work, is going to be vaguely the same — or of the same school, anyway — but what changes is the intelligence and passion behind it in the script."
-He also admitted his preferred method was to watch movies at his home and that he rarely, if ever, went to a theater any more.
+He also admitted that his preferred method was to watch movies at home and that he rarely, if ever, went to a theater any more.

 Death

 Chapman died from congestive heart failure on September 20, 2020, at his home in Los Angeles.